alfonsof/aws-java-examples/README.md

 **Compute - AWS Lambda:**

+* Lambda function handler:
   * [awslambdahello](/awslambdahello) - AWS Lambda Function Hello World: Example of how to handle an AWS simple Lambda function and a text input.
   * [awslambdahellojson](/awslambdahellojson) - AWS Lambda Function Hello World JSON: Example of how to handle an AWS simple Lambda  function and a JSON input, using classes for Request and Response.
   * [awslambdas3event](/awslambdas3event) - AWS Lambda Function S3 Event: Example of how to handle an AWS Lambda Function and send information to the log about an object when it appears in a S3 bucket.
   * [awslambdas3copy](/awslambdas3copy) - AWS Lambda Function S3 Copy: Example of how to handle an AWS Lambda function and copy an object when it appears in a S3 bucket to another S3 bucket.
   * [awslambdas3move](/awslambdas3move) - AWS Lambda Function S3 Move: Example of how to handle an AWS Lambda function and move an object when it appears in a S3 bucket to another S3 bucket.

+* Lambda service client - Service operations:
   * [awslambdacreate](/awslambdacreate) - AWS Lambda Function Create: Example of how to handle an AWS Lambda function and create it.
   * [awslambdaupdate](/awslambdaupdate) - AWS Lambda Function Update: Example of how to handle an AWS Lambda function and update it.
   * [awslambdainvoke](/awslambdainvoke) - AWS Lambda Function Invoke: Example of how to handle an AWS Lambda function and invoke it.
   * [awslambdalist](/awslambdalist) - AWS Lambda Function List: Example of how to handle an AWS Lambda function and list its information.
   * [awslambdalistall](/awslambdalistall) - AWS Lambda Function List All: Example of how to handle AWS Lambda functions and list all Lambda functions and their information.
   * [awslambdadelete](/awslambdadelete) - AWS Lambda Function Delete: Example of how to handle an AWS Lambda function and delete it.

 **Storage - Amazon S3:**